|

 during services?

-is not seen as a satisfactory permanent alternative to learning
+the transliteration is not seen as a satisfactory permanent alternative

-the alphabet.
-In fact it is common for mourners to recite the kaddish
+to learning the alphabet.
+In fact it is common for mourners to recite

-from a transliteration, and similarly for the Torah-reading blessings.
+the kaddish from a transliteration, and similarly for the Torah-reading

 Ideally, one should consult a translation